sparanoid/space-lover/README.txt

 == Installation ==

 This section describes how to install the plugin and get it working.

+Plase Note: Your server must have [UTF-8 Mode](http://php.net/manual/en/regexp.reference.unicode.php) enabled in order to use this plugin.

 = Using The WordPress Dashboard =